enriquemdev/paisajismo_munoza_web/readme.md

 4- Actual webpack 5(Says previous way is deprecated but still valid): https://webpack.js.org/guides/asset-modules

 Changed the webpack.config.js file in order to work.
-But it shouldn´t output on docs folder directly
+But it shouldn´t output on docs folder directly (Remember it could work by just using the cdn or even just using the plain css code that was npm installed)
+//Made a change on the output file of webpack so it creates a folder called "webpack_output" that stores bundle.js and the compiled fonts.

+Github pages and firebase parts are missing.